There are times when you want to download your favorite apps, but unable to because there is a problem parsing the package.

 Android smartphones have a huge customer base all over the globe as compared to iPhone users.
-Due to its large application store, users get benefits of mostly all the features which are available on Windows-based laptops.
-Also, for advanced users, Android is an all-time favorite as it is an open source operating system, that is, it can be customized as per their choice.
+The powerful OS supports plethora of applications and users can get benefits of mostly all the functionalities which are available on Windows-based laptops.

-If you are an advanced user and always love to customize your Android device using root access or by any other means, then you may get this error while installing an application.
+If you are someone who loves to experiment & customize your Android device using root access or by any other means, then you might get this error while installing an application.
 But like every problem has a solution, here you will get a troubleshooting guide to fix Parse Error Android.

 What Made This Error to Occur?

 There are several reasons because of which Parse Error occurs while installing an application.
-So let’s look at a few reasons behind Parse Error in Android device:
+So, let’s look at few reasons behind Parse Error in Android device:

 - If the app is not compatible with your device.